richardgourley/property-manager-django-project/README.md

 The front end has a quick search by city and a more advanced search which fiters the properties based on number of bedrooms, price and location.

+(If you're learning Django, this could be a good practice web application to try out after the polls app tutorial.
+See skills covered below.)

 ## FEATURES
 ### Models and Fields
 - Property - city (foreign key), image field, bedrooms, bathrooms, description, address details, price, published date.
 - Agent - name, property (many to many field) , email
 - City - name
 - Office - name (geographical name), address

+### Forms
+- Quick Search Form - uses ModelChoiceField to display all 'City' objects and allows user to search by city
+- Advanced Form - numerous ChoiceFields - max price, min bedrooms etc.

 ### Site Admin
 - Property - add property details and assign agents to a property